Not registered yet?

 Reserve Price

-The reserve price is the market price for the three classes of reserve products (primary secondary and contingency).
-Reserves are the stand-by generation capacity or interruptible load that can be drawn on when there is an unforeseen disruption to supply.
-The cost of reserve products is borne by generators.
+The market price determined for each of the three classes of reserve products traded (primary, secondary and contingency).
+The cost of reserve products is borne by the generators.

 Retail Market